mishyjari/TheBoardClient/README.md

   - Filters should work on search!!
   - BUG - Pagination persists after search results have been navigated away from

+TICKET SHOW PAGE
+- In development.
+Currently renders a Ticket preview card with minimal functionality

 CLIENTS BOARD
 - Shows all clients in simple table.
 - Can be sorted up/down by each column